travis-ci/travis.rb/README.md

 * Be more forgiving with outdated API version (Enterprise).
 * Better handling of multibyte characters in archived logs.
 * Use more restricitve permissions for the config file.
-* Bump up default go version used by `travis init`.

 **1.7.1** (August 9, 2014)